omari91/berlin-grid-project/METHODOLOGY.md

 ## 4. Stochastic Uncertainty Model

-To validate robustness, the system is subjected to a **Monte Carlo Stress Test** ($N=50$) using correlated stochastic processes rather than white noise.
+To validate robustness, the system is subjected to a **Physics-Integrated Monte Carlo Stress Test** ($N=50$) where uncertainty is propagated through the power flow solver.

 ### 4.1 Auto-Regressive (AR-1) Process
 Real-world grid variables (Cloud cover, EV arrivals) exhibit temporal persistence.
 We model this using an AR(1) process: